xyproto/algernon/README.md

 // Get all members of the set
 set:getall() -> table

 // Remove the set itself.
-Returns true if it worked out. set:remove() -> bool
+Returns true if successful. set:remove() -> bool
 ~~~